phurhard/HNG/README.md

 spent the better part of today grading submissions ofinterns hence couldn't write any code.

 i need to have an agent that would be checking my commits for the day and triggering a commit for me if i don't have oneup by 10pm each day.

+I am already tired of missing days and have to make up for it, it's draining.
+I need to create a good calender